 Juvenile Lifer Resentencings

-In 2012, the United Supreme Court decided Miller v.
+In 2012, the United States Supreme Court decided Miller v.
 Alabama and in 2016 they decided a subsequent case Montgomery v.
 Louisiana.
 In these landmark cases the court ruled that nearly 2500 people who had been sentenced to life without parole as a mandatory sentence for crimes that occurred before they were 18 needed to be resentenced.
-Pennsylvania had the largest number of so-called juvenile lifers of any state--500--and Philadelphia had the largest number of any municipality with over 300.
+Pennsylvania had the largest number of so-called juvenile lifers of any state--500--and Philadelphia had the largest number of any municipality in the county with over 300.
 Amistad Law Project, along with Abolitionist Law Center, represented two of these people in their fights to get resentenced and come home to their communities.

 One of the first contested juvenile lifer resentencings was for Kempis "Ghani" Songster who would eventually join our staff.
 While we didn’t represent Ghani in court we did mobilize for his liberation.
 Amistad Law Project helped organize a Community Resentencing on the day before his resentencing in court as a way to lift up his case in the press.
 Juvenile lifers who had come home already led hundreds of community members in discussions to discover what the assembled community thought Ghani and other juvenile lifers like him should be 'sentenced' to.
 Suggestions such as mentoring young people so they make better choices were written onto a large 'Community Resentencing Order' that the crowd marched to the Criminal Justice Center around the corner.

 Commonwealth v.
 Marshall